elsiedown/sei-project-3/README.md

 # Project 3 - cityspace

-## GA SEI Project 3: Full-Stack MERN Application
+## General Assembly SEI Project 3: Full-Stack MERN Application

 You can find a hosted version of our app here :  [cityspace](https://cityspace.herokuapp.com/) (deployed using Heroku)